elix/elix.org/content/Explorer.md

 ## Supplying items to an `Explorer`

 Elements you place inside an `Explorer` become the list items navigated by the stage element.
-E.g., for a carousel:
+E.g., you could create the first `Carousel` demo above like this:

 ```html
     <elix-carousel>